Table of Contents

 STP creates a spanning tree — Think of this is a hierarchy of switches where each switch has one and only one path to other switches in the network.
 If a connection allows a loop to form and it’s of higher “cost” than another link, then that one becomes “blocked”, and will only be reinstated if the other “designated” link, as it’s called, fails.

-Every few seconds a switch with STP enable will send out a packet called a BPDU (Bridge Protocol Data Unit), and this, if it hits another switch, will cause them all to agree on how to construct said tree.
+Every few seconds a switch with STP enable will send out a packet called a BPDU (Bridge Protocol Data Unit), and this, if it hits another switch, will cause them to communicate, and eventually get all to agree on how to construct said tree.

-The Internet Protocol has the concept of three types of traffic, “unicast”, “multicast”, and “broadcast”.
+The Internet Protocol (version 4, I don’t even think about version 6) has the concept of three types of traffic, “unicast”, “multicast”, and “broadcast”.
 Unicast traffic means it’s supposed to go to one destination.
-Broadcast traffic means the entire network is supposed to receive it, regardless.
-Multicast means that some get it, some don’t, there’s multiple devices that can recieve the same data.
+Broadcast traffic means the entire network is supposed to receive it.
+Multicast means that some get it, some don’t, there’s multiple devices that can receive the same data.
 A specific IP address is used which identifies a “multicast group”, sent to the broadcast MAC address.
-If a devices wishes to participate in that group, the packet it parsed, else, it’s discarded.
+If a devices wishes to participate in that group, the packet is received and parsed, else, it’s discarded.

 Now, switches are left with an issue — multicast traffic is really hard to tell who actually wants it, and the best the switch can do is forward it to every single port.
-This is why we developed IGMP.
+This is why we developed the Internet Group Management Protocol, or IGMP.

 IGMP is an IPv4 specific thing (IPv6 has other methods), where a device will communicate “joins” and “leaves” to a switch to tell it what multicast traffic it actually cares about.
 If the switch is set to actually care, then when it receives multicast data, it will only send it to ports that it’s gotten an IGMP message saying that the device wants to be part of that group, making things much more efficient.